pgte/node-workshop/slides/evaluation-1.md

 ### Lines

 > Instead of transforming every line as in the previous example, convert even-numbered lines to upper-case and odd-numbered lines to lower-case.
 Consider the first line to be odd-numbered.
->
-> Do this by using the `uppercase.js` module you build on the last exercise.

 File name: `lines.js`